-7.4.
-Fees for Services
+7.4 Fees for Services

 Health care professionals may be engaged as consultants and advisors for services such as speaking at and/or chairing meetings and events, involvement in training services and participation at advisory board meetings where such participation involves remuneration.
+The arrangements which cover these genuine consultancies or other services must, to the extent relevant to the particular arrangement, fulfill all the following criteria:

-The arrangements which cover these genuine consultancies or other services must, to the extent relevant to the particular arrangement, fulfil all the following criteria:
+- a written contract or agreement must be agreed in advance of the commencement of the services which specifies the nature of the services to be provided and the basis for payment of those services; - a legitimate need for the services must be clearly identified and documented in advance; - the criteria for selecting consultants must be directly related to the identified need and the consultants must have the expertise necessary to provide the service; - the number of consultants retained must not be greater than the number reasonably necessary to achieve the identified need;

-- a written contract or agreement must be agreed in advance of the commencement of the services which specifies the nature of the services to be provided and the basis for payment of those services; - a legitimate need for the services must be clearly identified and documented in advance; - the criteria for selecting consultants must be directly related to the identified need and the consultants must have the expertise necessary to provide the service; - the number of consultants retained must not be greater than the number reasonably necessary to achieve the identified need; - the hiring of the consultant to provide the relevant service must not be an inducement to prescribe, recommend, purchase, supply, and/or administer any medicine; and - the fair market value of the services provided is RM1,500.00/engagement/day with up to maximum RM3,000.00/multiple engagement/day. - If it concerns local speakers at international events held locally or outside Malaysia, members are advised to refer to their own company's internal Code.
-The same proposal on a signed contract remains. - If it concerns international speakers, then members are advised to check with the speaker's home country Code and apply accordingly.
+- the hiring of the consultant to provide the relevant service must not be an inducement to prescribe, recommend, purchase, supply, and/or administer any medicine; and - the fair market value of the services provided for local doctors at local event is up to RM1000.00 per engagement with up to maximum RM2,000.00/day for multiple engagements.
+For events held outside Malaysia or at international events held in Malaysia, the maximum fair market value rate for services provided is not more than RM3,500.00/day for multiple engagements. - •If it concerns international speakers, then members are advised to check with the speaker's home country code and apply accordingly.
 The same proposal on a signed contract remains.

-7.5.
-Marketing Research
+7.5 Marketing Research

-7.5.1.
-Methods Employed
+7.5.1 Methods employed